SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_NuGet_Solution_Master_Workflow.md

 Performs static code analysis using [SonarCloud](https://www.sonarsource.com/products/sonarcloud/).
 This will check for common errors and bugs found within C# code, track code coverage of your tests, and ensure clean code guidelines.

 > [!NOTE]
 > For public repositories, the analysis step uses the SONAR_TOKEN organization secret.
-For private repositories, you'll need to create a repository secret with name SONAR_TOKEN (as private repositories can't access the organization secret).
-> The value of the secret is an API token that can be created in SonarCloud under the [Security](https://sonarcloud.io/account/security) tab of the account settings.
+For private repositories, you will need to create a repository secret with name SONAR_TOKEN (as private repositories cannot access the organization secret).
+The value of the secret is an API token that can be created in SonarCloud under the [Security](https://sonarcloud.io/account/security) tab of the account settings.

 ### Quality gate